Generic name: morphine and naltrexone (MOR feen and nal TREX one)

 Since morphine and naltrexone is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A morphine and naltrexone overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.
+Overdose symptoms may include slow heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, very slow breathing, or coma.

 What should I avoid while using morphine and naltrexone?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how morphine and naltrexone will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how morphine and naltrexone will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.